Gutu-Dagmawi/loverary-interface/src/docs/04_book_fetching.md

 # Book Fetching API Documentation

-This document explains how to retrieve and filter books from the Loverary API.
+This document explains how to retrieve, filter, sort, and paginate books from the Loverary API.
+The API provides comprehensive access to the book catalog with various query parameters for fine-grained control over the results.

+## Authentication

+Most book endpoints are publicly accessible and do not require authentication.
+However, some features like adding reviews or managing favorites require authentication.

 ## Table of Contents
 1. [Get All Books](#get-all-books)